dwhiffing/fury/content/aar/nf/nf34_f69/body.md

 knocking a pair of Mirage V interceptors from the sky.
 Soon the enemy formation was in AIM-9 range and all 4 AIM-9’s lanced through the air to score 4 hits.
-The ANG pilots were astounded; they’d downed 6 planes in under a minute!
+The ANG pilots were astounded; they’d downed 6 planes in under a minute\!
 But they both knew that the job wasn’t done.
 Even though they had only cannon remaining the two F-16’s bored in at afterburner towards the Nicaraguan jets.
 One Mirage V launched a missile but the F-16 targeted spiralled upwards and launched chaff that the French-built missile detonated into.
 As he watched his wingman take evasive action the leader carved through the remaining Nicaraguan’s and unleashed a burst of 20mm fire at one plane whose pilot was killed in the head-on engagement.
 Seeing his leader dead and his hopes dashed by the seemingly invincible American aircraft the last escort tried to turn for home but the ANG crew gave him no mercy and they sped behind him, unleashing another burst.
 The Mirage V’s fuel line burst and the fuel began to spill into the engine, causing a spontaneous detonation that tore through the rear of the Nicaraguan’s plane.
 As the F-16’s cherished their kill they turned back to their original target; the strikers.

 The 4 striker’s had been confident in their escorts ability to destroy